The Influencer selection problem

 The obtained embeddings had excellent topic separation, good generalization ability, and resistance to spam tags.

-Demo sample of top 10K tags is available for viewing in Embedding Projector.
-After clicking on the link, you need to switch to the UMAP ot T-SNE mode (tab in the lower left part) and wait until the 3D projection is built.
-It’s better to view projection in Color By = logcnt mode.
+(tab in the lower left part) and wait until the 3D projection is built.
+It’s better to view projection in Color By = logcnt

 Examples of topic formation

 Let’s start with the simplest.
 Let’s set the topic with one tag and find the top 50 relevant tags.
+Tags are colored according to relevance.
+The size of a tag is proportional to its popularity.

 As you can see, TopicTensor has done a great job building the ‘BMW’ thematics and found a lot of relevant tags that most people don’t even know exist.